Track 1: Self-service Dashboard with Logi Report

 - In the Save As dialog box, replace Dashboard 1 with Products in the File Name text box, then select OK to save the dashboard into the My Reports folder in the server resource tree.

 KPIs (Key Performance Indicators) help in business performance management.
 They are based on predefined functions and can be further enriched with trend charts.
 You can create KPIs in Designer or Web Report Studio and use them for deeper data insights in dashboards.

-In this task, we insert a prebuilt KPI to the dashboard.
+In this task, we insert a pre-built KPI to the dashboard.

 - From the Component Library > Public Components > SampleReports folder in the Resources panel, drag Sales YTD.lc to the dashboard body and place it on the right of the chart.

-- Select Save to save the dashboard.
+- Select the Save button to save the dashboard.

 You can also insert report components that use business views in dashboards directly.

 - In the Resources panel, go to the Reports > Public Reports > SampleReports folder, expand Shipment Status Report.wls and drag TableComp to the dashboard body below the crosstab.